TpainMcain/04-JS-Code-Quiz/README.md

+# Web-APIs-Challenge-Code-Quiz
-# Module 04 Challenge - Code Quiz
+Module 04 Challenge

 # Description
 A timed coding quiz with multiple-choice questions.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript.